digilens-ar/Instructions-App/README.md

   gridObject.transform.localPosition = t.InverseTransformPoint(bounds.center) + controlBoxPositionOffset;
   ```

 - Scroll to the bottom of the script.
-Before the `#if UNITY_EDITOR` section, add:
+Before the `#if UNITY_EDITOR` section (starting in line 112), add:

   ```csharp
   private void OnDrawGizmos()